postgresml/postgresml/pgml-cms/docs/README.md

 PostgresML is a complete MLOps platform built on PostgreSQL.
 Our operating principle is:

-> _Move the models to the database, rather than constantly moving the data to the models._
+> _Move models to the database, rather than constantly moving data to the models._

-The data for ML & AI systems is inherently larger and more dynamic than the models.
-It's more efficient, manageable and reliable to move the models to the database, rather than continuously moving data to the models.
+Data for ML & AI systems is inherently larger and more dynamic than the models.
+It's more efficient, manageable and reliable to move models to the database, rather than continuously moving data to the models.

 ## AI engine

 PostgresML allows you to take advantage of the fundamental relationship between data and models, by extending the database with the following capabilities:

 * **Model Serving** - GPU accelerated inference engine for interactive applications, with no additional networking latency or reliability costs
-* **Model Store** - Access to open-source models including state of the art LLMs from HuggingFace, and track changes in performance between versions
+* **Model Store** - Access to open-source models including state of the art LLMs from Hugging Face, and track changes in performance between versions
-* **Model Training** - Train models with your application data using more than 50 algorithms for regression, classification or clustering tasks; fine tune pre-trained models like LLaMA and BERT to improve performance
+* **Model Training** - Train models with your application data using more than 50 algorithms for regression, classification or clustering tasks; fine tune pre-trained models like Llama and BERT to improve performance
 * **Feature Store** - Scalable access to model inputs, including vector, text, categorical, and numeric data: vector database, text search, knowledge graph and application data all in one low-latency system

 <figure><img src=".gitbook/assets/ml_system.svg" alt="Machine Learning Infrastructure (2.0) by a16z"><figcaption class="mt-2"><p>PostgresML handles all of the functions <a href="https://a16z.com/emerging-architectures-for-modern-data-infrastructure/">described by a16z</a></p></figcaption></figure>